 Recoverit comes with a much easier and efficient process to recover your data from USB compared to CMD.
 Recoverit is also very affordable when compared to other data recovery tools in the market.
 Unlike Command Prompts coding-like UI, which is complicated to understand and follow, Recoverit provides you with a very easy to use graphical interface for efficient recovery.

 First, plug in the USB Drive, and then launch the Recoverit tool.
 In the tool UI, the first window you will see is the "Storage Drive Selection" window.
 On this window, look for your USB Drive under the External Devices section.
 Select the USB Drive from which you want to recover files and click "Start".

 Now, once the scanning has started, you can filter the scanning process by using many Filters like File Type, Name, Size, etc. located at the right-hand and left-hand panel of the window.
 After the scanning is finished you will see all of the recoverable files.

 Step 3.
 Preview and Recover

 You can search for the files or navigate to them.
 Once you find the files you want to recover, then you can use the "Preview" option to make sure of the file and its quality before recovery.
 Now select all the files that you wish to recover and click "Recover".
 Choose a secure location on your System for restoring the files and click "OK".

 The very time you will click OK, all of your deleted files from USB will get restored in the PC.
 You can simply navigate to the location and can access all the files.

 You should know how to recover deleted files from USB using CMD, as it is a free and integrated data recovery method for your Windows system.
-But you can’t always rely on Command Prompt to recover all of your deleted files.
+But you can't always rely on Command Prompt to recover all of your deleted files.
 When the data is important, then you need something more reliable.
-Thus, using Recoverit data recovery tool is highly recommended in risky situations.
+Thus, using the Recoverit data recovery tool is highly recommended in risky situations.